AkshayReddyGujjula/StudyCanvas-Public/README.md

 - **Source-grounded by construction.** Each question carries the exact highlighted passage, the surrounding page content, and (for follow-ups) the direct parent answer.
 Answers render with their source quote visible.
 - **Branching is the default.** Follow-ups can continue inside a node as a thread *or* split off as child nodes, so one difficult paragraph can grow into its own subtree.
 Subtrees can be collapsed, and the tree can be exported into study notes.
 - **Answers can emit study artefacts.** Responses can produce quiz questions, flashcard stacks, summaries, and generated visuals as their own nodes rather than formatted text in a chat log.
 - **Documents stay local at rest.** Workspaces persist to a user-chosen local folder (Chromium) or browser storage, not a server-side document store.
-Content is sent to the AI service only when an AI feature is invoked — there is no end-to-end encryption, and that boundary is worth stating plainly.
+Content is sent to the AI service only when an AI feature is invoked.
+There is no end-to-end encryption, and that boundary is worth stating plainly.

 What this is *not*: vector RAG.
 There is no embedding index or vector search over the document.
 Context is scoped page content and explicit selections passed directly to the model.
-That is a deliberate trade-off — exact, auditable grounding for single-document study rather than retrieval over a corpus.
+That is a deliberate trade-off: exact, auditable grounding for single-document study rather than retrieval over a corpus.

 ## Architecture